CCA-Public/digital-archives-manual/guides/administration.md

 2. Configure as a storage space in the Storage Service GUI.
 3. Set as default value in appropriate pipelines.
 4. Update defaultProcessingMCP files with new Store AIP location in Automation Tools.
-5. (If new storage location will contain AIPs for which we want to generate DIPs) Add storage location as place to check for DIP workflow script.
+5. (If new storage location will contain AIPs for which we want to generate DIPs) Modify the `--location-uuid` value in `/etc/archivematica/automation-tools/create_dips_job_script.sh` to the value for the new AIP Store location.

 <a name="clearingspace"></a>
 ## Clearing space when local disk is nearly full